sophalITC/DataMining/README.md

-This course is provided by Me and Dr. Sookkhey to the master student of Information technolgy in Institute of Technology of Cambodia class of 2022!
-Please enjoy the project and assignments from my students :)
+This course is conducted by Dr. Sokkhey and myself for the Master's students in Information Technology at the Institute of Technology of Cambodia, class of 2022.
+Please enjoy the projects and assignments completed by our students :)